Favicon Guide

 Step 4: Clear Cache and Test

 Clear your browser cache (Ctrl+Shift+Delete or Cmd+Shift+Delete) and refresh your website.
 You should see your new favicon in the browser tab!
+Before you announce the update, preview how it appears in social cards using any Open Graph validator to confirm the correct icon shows up.

 Common Mistakes to Avoid